 Arrived at 8am, morning is the best time, and walked the northern bridleway.
 Saw nothing here so crossed the field into Lady Wood.
 Within a few minutes I was watching my first Emperor on the ground, stunning!
 Photos obtained, walked further another came down then another this was magical.
 The purple/blue sheen is caused by the light reflecting off the scales, it usually only appears on one wing, I tried very hard to get an image with the colour on both wings but just could not get the angle right.

-The best moment of the day was when an emperor landed on my jacket.
+The best moment of the day was when an Emperor landed on my jacket.
 I eased it onto my finger there it sat happily for five minutes licking the sweat.
 If only I had my short lens on!
-In total I saw about a dozen purple emperors.
+In total I saw about a dozen different Purple Emperors.

 For the afternoon I went to Robert’s Field.
 This reserve is located between the villages of Pickworth and Hollywell north of Stamford Lincs.

 The sweeping hill is carpeted in wild flowers and orchids.
 Here large numbers of Marbled Whites and Dark Green Fritillaries flitted from bloom to bloom, a wonderful sight.
 It was only as recently as 1994 that this site was cleared of a conifer plantation and restored to limestone grassland.
 Historically it was famous for rare butterflies like the Duke of Burgundy though these can no longer be found here.

 A return in 2018 and another super day in the company of John Wiltshire.
 A very misty cool start but by mid-morning very hot and sunny.
 The Emperors were not keen on grounding to start with but by mid-day a few settled in partial shade.